segmentio/analytics-next/README.md

 $ yarn jest src/<path> # runs a specific test or tests in a folder
 ```

-### Advanced QA
+### Advanced QA (internal use only)

-Analytics-Next contains a compreehensive QA test suite that verifies that E2E functionality is compatible with analytics.js classic.
+Analytics-Next contains a comprehensive QA test suite that verifies that E2E functionality is compatible with analytics.js classic.

 1. Compile Analytics-Next